List of Coronation Street characters introduced in 2020: Sam Blakeman

 Sam Blakeman, played by Jude Riordan, made his first appearance on 2 October 2020.
 Sam is introduced as the nine-year-old son of Natasha Blakeman (Rachel Leskovac) and Nick Tilsley (Ben Price).
 Prior to his first appearance on Coronation Street, Sam is unaware that Nick is his father, and was raised solely by Natasha.
 Leskovac, who portrays mother Natasha, noted that her character's priority is the "emotional impact" that getting to know Nick will have on Sam, and that she is "trying to do the right thing by him".
 On the casting process, Riordan's mother stated that he was invited to a casting call in February 2020 and had a screen test with Price, who portrays father Nick, but did not hear about his casting until July of that year, due to production of the soap halting due to the COVID-19 pandemic.
 She added that Riordan was "over the moon" to be cast on the programme.

 For his portrayal of Sam, Riordan was awarded the Best Newcomer at the 2020 Digital Spy Reader Awards.
 Upon his nomination, Riordan's mother stated that he did not initially know what an award nomination meant, but was "made up and overwhelmed" after it was explained.
 In 2021, he received the Newcomer award at the 26th National Television Awards, becoming the youngest winner in the NTA's history.
 He has also been nominated for the Favourite Newcomer TVTimes Award, and longlisted for the Best Newcomer Inside Soap Award that year.

+Bishop Greg Townsend

+Bishop Greg Townsend, portrayed by Roger Bingham, is a bishop who makes guest appearances between 2020 and 2024.
+He first appears on 9 November 2020 when he informs Billy Mayhew (Daniel Brocklebank) that his archdeacon interview was a success.
+He reappears on 19 July 2021 when he expresses his anger towards Billy marrying Todd Grimshaw (Gareth Pierce).
+A later return in October 2023 sees a similar situation where the Bishop arrives to voice his anger towards Billy's marriage to Paul Foreman (Peter Ash) in the church.
+This return was well received by fans with some wanting him to be made a regular character.
+Phoebe Tonks from OK! magazine said: "As Bishop Greg Townsend was revealed to fans on Coronation Street in the wake of Billy Mayhew's wedding, fans at home couldn't help but beg for ITV to make him a permanent fixture."
+She continued: "Although it is currently unknown whether the Bishop will reprise his role in future as Billy’s storyline plays out, it’s safe to say the C of E clergyman has certainly left his mark on viewers."

+On 27 January 2026, Bishop Townsend returned to conduct Billy's funeral after he was killed by Theo Silverton (James Cartwright) during the special Corriedale crossover episode.
+Theo spoke to the Bishop about his guilt, which Townsend suggests is survivor's guilt and recommends he prays about it.
+The Bishop then asks Todd to deliver Billy's eulogy.